rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 The end effector position is defined by $$(x, y, z, \varphi, \theta, \psi)$$ where the orientation uses the common ZYZ Euler angle convention.
 You should display the coordinates of the center of the gripper (End Effector) in your GUI using the text labels provided in the upper left.

-Record for report:
+{: .required_for_report }
-- Include a DH table or screw vectors and M matrix for the RX200 arm in your report.
+1) Include a DH table or screw vectors and M matrix for the RX200 arm in your report. <br>
-- Include a schematic of the arm with DH frames or screw vectors indicated
+2) Include a schematic of the arm with DH frames or screw vectors indicated <br>
-- Describe how you verified that your arm tooltip achieved expected workspace coordinates for your test cases, estimate the error, and justify the accuracy of your measurements.
+3) Describe how you verified that your arm tooltip achieved expected workspace coordinates for your test cases, estimate the error, and justify the accuracy of your measurements.

 ## Checkpoint Submission